QutEcoacoustics/audio-analysis/docs/basics/installing.md

     features and bug fixes than the stable release but it also could have more bugs.

-You should use the **Stable** release unless there is a specific feature or bug you need.
+You should use the **Stable** release unless there is a recent feature implemented or bug fix in the prerelease version that you need.